Louisiana Bus Accident Attorneys

 Understanding Louisiana Bus Accident Laws

-Louisiana's unique legal landscape influences how bus accident claims are processed.
-One notable aspect is the state's "comparative fault" rule.
-Under this rule, a victim's compensation is reduced by their percentage of fault.
-So, for example, if someone was found to be 25% at fault for an accident, they would only be entitled to 75% of the total damages they were seeking as a result of the crash.
+Louisiana's unique legal landscape influences how bus accident claims work.
+One notable aspect is the state's comparative fault rule.
+Under this rule, you can still recover compensation after an accident for which you were partly at fault.
+However, the victim's compensation is reduced by their percentage of fault.
+For example, if someone was found to be 25% at fault for an accident, they would only be entitled to 75% of the total damages they were seeking as a result of the crash.

-It's important that bus accident survivors and their families understand this law, as insurance companies often try to use it to claim that victims are significantly at fault, thereby minimizing payouts.
+Unfortunately, insurance companies often try to use this rule to claim that victims are significantly at fault, thereby minimizing (or even denying) payouts.
 At Clayton, Frugé & Ward, our Louisiana bus accident attorneys know how to fight back against attempts to place unjust amounts of blame on our clients.

 Another important law to consider when filing a bus accident claim in Louisiana is the state's statute of limitations.
 The statute of limitations is the amount of time someone has to sue for damages.